AntoineBellemare/MEME/README.md

 These modules interface the Biotuner Python toolbox (https://github.com/antoinebellemare/biotuner) They allow to use **dynamical microtonal tunings** and **euclidean rhythms** derived from EEG signals for realtime musical composition.

+### Tuning Foraging

 The **Tuning Foraging** module allows **flexible control over biotunings**, whether by controlling how often the tuning changes, how many notes are in the tuning, as well as the degree of harmonic similarity between two successive tunings.

 <img src="https://user-images.githubusercontent.com/49297774/151845582-93dc7509-00aa-4430-876f-2fa14d691c2a.png" width="500">

+### MIDI_microtonality

 The **MIDI_microtonality** module allows to **load tuning files** from .scl and .txt, as well as **write new tunings** directly in the module.
 It can also be coupled with the Tuning Foraging module to **receive tunings dynamically from the Biotuner**.

 <img src="https://user-images.githubusercontent.com/49297774/151845607-9367cadd-68ee-4c19-ae4a-8ad99d942e21.png" width="500">

+### Biotuner-Euclid

 The **Biotuner-Euclid** module produces euclidian polyrhythms based on EEG signal harmonic ratios.
 It can easily be coupled with _EEG_mapper_ module by mapping EEG features on sustains, rate of change or complexity values.
-It takes MIDI notes as input, and can therefore be integrated in an instrument rack with the _MIDI_microtonality_ module to use bioharmonies in both frequency and time domains.
+It takes MIDI notes as input, and can therefore be integrated in an instrument rack with the _MIDI_microtonality_ and _Tuning_foraging_ modules to use bioharmonies in frequency and time domains simultaneously.

 <img src="https://user-images.githubusercontent.com/49297774/151903162-c7d53f09-d798-43b5-84b1-bb8ab0bcde5e.png" width="900">